Dynatrace/community-examples-and-solutions/dynatrace apps/README.md

 # 🧑‍💻 Community Examples: Dynatrace Apps

 Welcome to the Dynatrace Apps examples folder!

-This space is dedicated to sharing, exploring, and contributing real-world Agentic AI use cases built with Dynatrace.
-Whether you're a Dynatrace user, partner, or customer, you're invited to contribute assets for use cases that showcase best practices, efficient setups, or innovative solutions.
+This space is dedicated to sharing, exploring, and contributing real-world Dynatrace app examples and use cases.
+It is a community-driven collection of use cases to help others:

-## 🚀 Purpose
-This folder serves as a community-driven collection of use cases to help others:

 - Get inspired by real use cases
-- Accelerate setup
+- Share examples from customer projects

+Each folder in this repo represents an individual example. ** Happy browsing **

 ## ℹ️ How to install a "community app" via Hub
 Most of the apps listed in this repository can be obtained via the [Dynatrace Hub](https://docs.dynatrace.com/docs/shortlink/hub).
 We are using the [Hub subscriptions](https://docs.dynatrace.com/docs/shortlink/hub#add-subscription) concept for that, which allows us to deliver - community-built - Dynatrace Apps exactly the same way as any other app.